FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ```

-One of the keys to how auto vacuum works is that it has to be setup _before_ any tables
+One of the keys to how auto vacuum works is that it has to be set up _before_ any tables
-are created and by default it is turned off.
+are created and by default, it is turned off.
 The only other way to adjust this value
 is to use the `VACUUM` command, which will re-build our database file entirely.
-Let's take a look at how we would set this value, first lets run our program and see
+Let's take a look at how we would set this value but first let's run our program and see
 the current output.

 ```sh